Meglum/BetterBizCard/README.txt

-# VibeMind PWA (v7)
+# VibeMind PWA (v8)
-- Spacing: removed gap under phone / above email; added 3× space before company
+- Removed shadows from logo + info cards
-- Actions: centered row; Share is now icon-only
+- Flip icon moved *inside* the card (top-right of the grey box)
-- Logo block: same width as card; white; shadowed
+- Extra top spacer so the flip icon never overlaps content
-- Background: page + logo block are white; inner card is light grey (matches app)
+- Narrow business card layout preserved; centered phone/email under title
-- 3D flip retained; cache bumped to vm-card-v7
+- Cache bumped to `vm-card-v8`

 Deploy on Vercel (Framework: Other, Output: /).
-Refresh once on device to update the service worker.
+Refresh once on device to update the SW.